odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-explorer/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/morning-walking-tour-of-jaipur/
-        title: Morning walking tour of Jaipur
+        title: Morning walking tour of the Pink City
         content: >-
           To experience the life of the Pink City beyond the monuments, it is best to join a guided morning walk.
 Starting in the heart of the Old City, you will walk along the busy main streets, lined with parades of traditional shops, and explore smaller side streets, each devoted to different crafts.

           You will see various tradesmen, such as marble-sculptors and bangle-makers at work, visit local temples, see the colourful vegetable and flower markets, and sample delicious street foods, such as jalebis, rabri, kachoris, and lassi.
         date: ''
         etd: ''
         duration: ''
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/half-day-excursion-to-amber-fort/
-        title: Half day excursion to Amber Fort
+        title: Afternoon guided tour of Amber Fort
         content: >-
-          Just to the north of Jaipur, Amber Fort overlooks the city from a spur of the Aravali Hills.
+          Just to the north of Jaipur, Amber Fort overlooks the city from a spur of the Aravalli Hills.
 There is a short, steep walk up to the entrance courtyard, which leads to a magnificent complex of palaces, halls, pavilions, gardens and temples built over 125 years.
 There are excellent views down over the old town of Amer, and up to the Jaigarh